Yiijee/top-hat/hi_match.md

 *This widget will be active if steps 1-3 are completed.*

 This widget can search for potential target hemilineages based on the proximity of cell bodies.
-Top Match calculates a searching radius for each hemilineage based on its cell body distribution.
+Hi Match calculates a searching radius for each hemilineage based on its cell body distribution.
 The radius is calculated as 3x the Root Sum of Squares of Error of the cell bodies and their mirrored counterparts on the contralateral side.

 <img src="figures/hat_match_cellbody_query_scheme.png" alt="Cell body matching scheme" width="60%">